yuva19102003/DEVOPS-TOOL/Docker/commands.md

 ### 9. Docker Stats

 #### Monitor Container Resource Usage
-To monitor resource usage of a running container:
+To monitor the resource usage of a running container:

 ```bash
 docker stats container-id